 You or someone you know likely uses wearable sensors in everyday life.
 The number of connected wearable devices worldwide has more than doubled in the past 3 years from 235 million devices to over 722 million today.
 But so far, wearables have been used mainly as luxury items.
 Contraptions like the Apple Watch, Fitbit, AR/VR headsets, GPS shoes, and the notorious Google Glasses are great examples of nice to have, but not needed devices that have made valiant attempts to revolutionize the way we use technology.
 But what happens when these devices are made even more flexible and precise and applied past the consumer level to large-scale, enterprise operations within our society?

 Vantiq and our partner, Hyve Dynamics have formed a partnership to develop a new generation of remote monitoring solutions that process data in real time.
-Register for our upcoming webinar, Innovations in Real-TIme Sensor Technology, to learn more.
+View our on-demand webinar, Innovations in Real-TIme Sensor Technology, to learn more.

 We spoke with Cecilia Harvey, CEO of Hyve Dynamics and Founder of Tech Women Today, to explore this new and fast-moving frontier of next-generation wearables made possible when Hyve Dynamics’ hardware is integrated with the Vantiq platform.
 With over 20 years of experience in finance and technology, Cecilia is an advocate for responsible technology leadership that seeks to inspire, elevate, and disrupt global businesses and communities.

 Q: Please tell us a bit about yourself.